justanothercell/logic_puzzle_solver/.github/readme.md

 The three friends Anne, Anja and Anke visit the courses software technic, algorythms and programming paradigms with varying degrees of success (1.7/2.6/3.8). (note: in Germany the grading system is from 1 (best) to 6 (worst)) They search for their results in a list under the names Becker, Kramer and Wolff.
-1. Anne passed witha grade of 2.6
+1. Anne passed witha grade of 2.6.
 2. Anja took the course algorythms.
-She has a better grade than student Wolff
+She has a better grade than student Wolff.
-3. Anke did not take programming paradigms
+3. Anke did not take programming paradigms.

 ## Step 0: Imports
 ```py